croedel/MTECmqtt/README.md

 * No additional hardware or modifications of your Inverter required
 * MQTT enables an easy integration into almost any EMS or home automation tool
 * Home Assistant (https://www.home-assistant.io) auto discovery via MQTT
-* Easy integration into evcc (https://evcc.io), which enables PV surplus charging
+* Easy and prepared integration into evcc (https://evcc.io), which enables PV surplus charging
 * Works within you LAN - no internet connection required
 * Uses the standard communication protocol 'Modbus RTU over TCP' to read the data from the Inverter
 * Enables frequent polling of essential data (e.g. every 10s)